As millions of students head back to school, they leave a sigh of relief, hope and faith in their wake.

 She never cried when her son went off to school.
 She was far and away too excited for him to engage, learn, and take flight into a new world called kindergarten.
-She thought, perhaps, something might be wrong with her.
-Why didn’t she mourn her toddler’s transition into the public-school system with abandon, trepidation or tears?
-In Memoriam
+She thought, maybe, something might be wrong with her?
+Why wasn’t she mourning her toddler’s transition into the public-school system with abandon, trepidation and tears?

 That I May Serve

 All rites of passage for teens — high school prom, graduation, sports, activities and avocations — were decimated during the Spring of 2020.
 In her son's case, rowing season was suspended indefinitely thus deterring the oldest intercollegiate sporting event in the United States.
 His senior classes in physics, math, and all other prerequisites for a college engineering degree were cancelled.
 Commencements in 2020, in particular, saw all seniors around the U.S. given an option to either pass or fail in their final semester, bypassing a rite de passage into the college admissions process.